LasseD/BrickCounting/README.md

 * Brick: A standard "2 by 4" LEGO brick with 8 studs on top.
 * Configuration: Some bricks connected by their studs.
-* Strongly Connected Configuration (SCC): The configuration consisting of one brick is a SCC.
-An SCC with N bricks is made by adding a brick to an SCC with N-1 bricks where there is a brick connecting to at least 2 studs on the new brick.
+* Strongly Connected Configuration (SCC): The configuration consisting of one brick is an SCC.
+An SCC with N bricks is made by adding a brick b to an SCC s with N-1 bricks so that there is a brick in s connecting to at least 2 studs of b.
 * Rectilinear configuration (RC): A configuration where all bricks are connected at right angles.
 * Non-rectilinear configuration (NRC): A configuration with odd angles.
-* Model: A set of congirutations with the property that any configuration in the set can be turned into all the other configurations simply by turning bricks at turn points.
+* Model: A set of configurations with the property that any configuration in the set can be turned into all the other configurations simply by turning bricks at turn points.

 ## Findings